limsonglip/Google-Cybersecurity-Professional-Portfolio/3. Incident Report Analysis/README.md

 ## Step 1: Access supporting material

-Link to supporting material: <a href="3.
-Incident Report Analysis/Applying the NIST CSF.pdf">Applying the NIST CSF</a>
+Link to supporting material: <a href="Applying the NIST CSF.pdf">Applying the NIST CSF</a>

 ## Step 2: Summarize the security event